Report from the WORLD

 at WPF 2004, in the region.

-20. The WPF and the IPN will mobilize itself in defence of
+20. The WPF and the IPN will mobilize itself in defence

-Parliamentarians facing repression and death threats because
+of Parliamentarians facing repression and death threats

-of their progressive engagements.
+because of their progressive engagements.

-21. The WPF and the IPN will defend as well progressive social
+21. The WPF and the IPN will defend as well progressive

-death penalty everywhere.
+of death penalty everywhere.

 22. The WPF, the IPN and its members will continue to support